 You are what you measure.
 That old adage still applies, and it is one of the keys to improving how IT works.
 IT collects an overwhelming volume of data and metrics but often struggles to use them to drive business value.
 For example, the common metrics of product-delivery time and budget incentivize teams to release products quickly and under budget.
 There’s nothing wrong with that, of course, except that it can mask a very real issue: a product could perform well against these metrics but still be a bad product that demands lots of time to fix its defects or maintain it.

 IT leaders need instead to measure the performance and health of the organization based on the desired outcomes.
 In the case of the financial services company’s application-operations team, elimination of reactive demand was the desired outcome, and percentage of false alerts was a key metric.
 The best metrics not only show progress but also are specific and useful enough to be tracked every day, easy to measure, and highlight what changes are needed.
-YouTube, for example, realized that the amount of time people viewed a video (viewed hours) was the most important determinant of increasing revenue, so it focused all activities on improving that metric.
+YouTube, for example, realized that the amount of time people viewed a video (viewed hours) was the most important determinant of increasing revenue, so it focused all activities on improving that metric.1 The right metrics can also be measured at the squad, tribe, and organizational level, which allows for higher levels of self-governance through objectives and key results (OKRs) while providing the transparency that leadership needs (Exhibit 3).2

 3. Harness market dynamics to develop ‘IT for IT’ solutions and drive their adoption